Customer Support Triage on Autopilot: How AI Turns Voice Reports Into a Prioritized Queue (2026 Guide)

 What if a customer does not want to use voice?

 Every voice question supports a text fallback.
-Customers choose to record or type.
-The AI processes both formats.
-You get richer data from voice, but the system works with text-only submissions too.
+Customers choose to record or type — whatever feels more natural for them.
+The AI processes both formats with transcription, sentiment analysis, and keyword extraction.
+You get richer data from voice (tone, emphasis, natural detail), but the system works with text-only submissions too.
+Typically, 55–65% of customers choose voice when given the option.

-How does SLA monitoring work?
+How does SLA monitoring actually work?

 Can I customize the AI extraction fields?